-- A pension or annuity involved in investing in certain risky areas such as property (in the UK or overseas), carbon credits, storage pods, car park schemes, etc.
+- Or a pension or annuity involved in investing in certain risky areas such as property (in the UK or overseas), carbon credits, storage pods, car park schemes, etc.

-- You were advised to transfer out of a company pensions scheme into a private pension scheme, when the company scheme would have provided better financial performance?
+- You were advised to transfer a company pensions scheme into a private pension scheme when the company scheme would have provided better financial performance?

-- The advisor selling you the pension or annuity pressured you into making a choice, without providing you with a wide range of choices, with full disclosure of the benefits and pitfalls of each one.
+- The advisor selling you the pension or annuity pressured you into choosing without providing you with a wide range of choices, with full disclosure of the benefits and pitfalls of each one.

-These are just some of the ways that your financial advisor may have misinformed you, and sold you a pension or annuity product that was not the most suitable.
-We recommend that you speak to one of our claim advisors, explain your situation, and learn whether you may be eligible to claim or not.
+These are just some of the ways that your financial advisor may have misinformed you and sold you a pension or annuity product that was not the most suitable.
+We recommend that you speak to one of our mis-sold pension claims advisors, explain your situation, and learn whether you may be eligible for compensation.

 What Are Mis-Sold Pension Annuities?

-When you are ready to buy an annuity, you have the right to evaluate as many financial products as you wish to, so that you can track down the best deal for your own circumstances.
-You are not limited to the range of annuity products that are offered by the firm that runs your pension scheme.
+When you are ready to buy an annuity, you have the right to evaluate as many financial products as you wish to so that you can track down the best deal for your own circumstances.
+You are not limited to the range of annuity products offered by the firm that runs your pension scheme.